About Hallozeen

 Alex e Clark has been running the event since 2015 and with Sticky Institute since 2017.
 Each year, more and more zinemakers take the challenge to make something new and halloweeny for Hallozeen.
 It wouldn’t be possible without everyone who takes part.
 Thank you for everything.

-- Alex e ClarkIt all started back in 2013.
 Ive Sorocuk invited Squishface Studio’s circle of comic artists to make Halloween-themed comics and launch them together at Brunswick Arts Space.
 I made a comic about a rusalka luring men to the river.
 The deadline motivated me to completion, the launch rewarded my effort, I felt encouraged.
 On the night, there was spooky live music, storytelling, cool snacks, and a costume competition.
 All the comics were sold from one table with the proceeds divided later so artists and friends could mingle.

-In 2015, we held the first Hallozeen.
 We hosted a costumed life drawing night at our house and took turns dressing up, posing and drawing.
 We invited friends to make Halloween-themed art and booked the gallery for the weekend; art exhibition opening on the Friday night, zine launch for halloween-themed zines on the Saturday, and second-hand comics sale on the Sunday.

-Constant surrounding construction shut down the gallery, so 2016’s Hallozeen was held in a temporary cafe near Jewell station.
+The gallery shut down due to, among other things, constant surrounding construction.
 The launch was a hot, crowded afternoon.
 People came in costume and sales were mostly between zinemakers.
 I filled showbags with one of each zine to encourage bulk purchases and wore the cost.

-The eve of the 2018 launch was Hallozingles; a single zinemakers’ evening to make a minizine about themselves and swap copies.
 I wrote monstrous prompt questions on a red paper tongue rolled up inside a plastic skull.
 It was alright, but we never did it again.
 The launch had 18 artists, double the previous year.

-The 2019 launch featured a big spread of halloweeny snacks.
 Ive and I married one week after Hallozeen.
 Busy and exhausting but entirely within character.

-For the 2020 lockdown, Hallozeen was online.
 I recorded video interviews with zinemakers, solicited featurettes, zine readings, and musical numbers for a video premiere.
+Ive “Sir Ive” Sorocuk made the poster / banner image.
 Zinemakers sent in their hallozeens as PDFs and we hosted them on itch.io/hallozeen/2020.
 It lacked a mechanism for profit, but preserved the social, creative exercise.

-2021 was a big year.
 Sticky’s major zine fair, Festival of the Photocopier, ran online.
 Beck organised a postal zineswap to exchange 10 copies of a new zine for an assortment of 10 in return.

 Beck later ran the same system for Hallozeen.
 The submission deadline was weeks earlier so they’d receive their assortments by Halloween.
 It was everything I’d wanted Hallozeen showbags to be with much more finesse.